ruidazeng/Cross-Chain-Token-Bridge-Survey/README.md

 This repository offers a curated collection of scholarly works focusing on security vulnerabilities and notable incidents associated with token bridges and inter-chain messaging systems.
 The papers cover a wide range of topics, including foundational blockchain theory, consensus mechanisms, interoperability protocols, bridge security analyses, attack detection, and case studies of cross-chain bridge incidents.

-If you are aware of additional papers or resources pertinent to this topic, please contribute by submitting a pull request or opening an issue.

 ---

 ## Table of Contents